 - its global distribution is anomalously disjunct (i.e. contains widely scattered and isolated populations);

 - its global distribution is associated with human vectors of dispersal;

 - the basin is isolated from regions possessing the most genetically and morphologically similar species.

 Range expansion criterion: The species included in GLANSIS on the range expansion list are those which are considered nonindigenous to a portion of the Great Lakes basin according to the above nonindigenous criterion but which have been identified in the peer-reviewed literature and/or by consensus of expert review to be native to some portion of the basin.

 Cryptogenic species are those species that cannot be verified as either native or introduced (after Carlton, 1996).
 These include species that may have been identified as invasive by one researcher, but for which a literature review reveals conflicting opinions.
-For example, Paranais frici and Pritina acuminata, listed as invasive by Trebitz et al. (2009), are not considered so by others (Spencer & Hudson 2003, Moroz 1994).
+For example, Paranais frici and Pristina acuminata, listed as nonindigenous by Trebitz et al. (2009), are not considered so by others (Spencer & Hudson 2003, Moroz 1994).

 Species that have been identified as cryptogenic are generally not listed, but are being considered for inclusion in a separate list or in the main GLANSIS list with an appropriate identifier.

 Many species which have expanded their ranges within the basin (e.g., those native to Lake Ontario which have invaded Lake Superior) are now included in the GLANSIS database under the Species Category 'Range Expanders'.
 When searching for species nonindigenous to a particular lake or basin (e.g., species nonindigenous to Lake Superior) select nonindigenous + range expanders to ensure inclusion of these species in your search.